 Complications from the condition known as Erb's palsy are typically the result of a treating physician/obstetrician's:

 - Failure to recognize that a cesarean section should have been performed, based on the baby's size

 - Failure to adequately deliver the baby in situations involving "shoulder dystocia"

 - Use of excessive pressure on the baby's head, neck, or shoulder during delivery

 Erb's palsy usually results in a baby's inability to fully rotate and flex his or her arm, and if a nerve is torn during delivery, permanent nerve damage may result.
 If no tearing has occurred, bruising and swelling around the nerve should subside and normal movement become possible in a few months.
 If a baby is diagnosed with Erb's palsy, treatment and therapy such as immobilization of the arm and special exercises may help to improve or eliminate the condition.
 If the condition is severe or permanent enough, surgery may be necessary to correct the problem.

-Free Legal Help for Cerebral Palsy or Erb's Palsy
+Free Legal Evaulation of Cerebral Palsy or Erb's Palsy Claim

 Birth injuries like cerebral palsy and Erb's palsey are very difficult for parents to deal with.
 It can be hard not just coping with the medical ramifications of a sick child, but it is also hard to understand the cause of the harm and whether or not you or your family should be compensated for that harm.
 If you are dealing with a birth injury, you should speak to a qualified attorney and get your claim reviewed for free as soon as possible.